 - His head wasn't screwed on right.

 - His heart was two sizes too small, with this reason being the most likely of all.

-In this film, young Cindy Lou Who brings the Grinch down to participate in the pre-Christmas activities.
-However, he gets fed up with the Whos' obsession with decorations and presents and the festive atmosphere sparks memories from his youth of his time spent in the town come flooding back.
-Just as he starts to enjoy Christmas, the reasons for his distaste of the season reared their ugly heads.
+In the film, a young Cindy Lou Who brings the Grinch down from his solitude to participate in the town's pre-Christmas activities.
+However, he gets fed up with the Whos' obsession with decorations and presents and the festive atmosphere sparks memories from his youth of his time spent in the town to come flooding back.
+Just as he was beginning to enjoy Christmas, the reasons for his distaste of the season reared their ugly heads.
 Yet, even this tale isn't spared a happy ending.

 Thankfully, the Grinch's hatred of Christmas isn't enough to overtake the joy of the season within each adaptation, and the reader/viewer quickly learns the true lesson of the story - Christmas is about sharing in the festivities with the ones you love and care about the most.
 Just as the Grinch's two-sizes-too-small heart grows three sizes on Christmas day, the residents of Whoville also find it within themselves to forgive the Grinch for his miserable actions.
 In fact, the Grinch is so overcome with this realization about the true meaning of Christmas that he returns to Whoville and gives all the Whos all the presents and decorations that he stole from them, and then proceeds to spend the holiday in their community.
 He even gets the immense honor of carving the "roast beast" at Christmas dinner.